Matcha Powder Price in India: What You Should Expect to Pay in 2026

 • Importer and distributor margins

 These costs add 30–60% to the base import price for legitimate importers.
-This is why legitimate Japanese matcha in India costs substantially more than the same product in Japan or the UK.
-It is not price gouging — it is the actual cost of legal import and compliance.
+This is why legitimate Japanese matcha in India costs much more than the same product in Japan or the UK.
+It is not price gouging.
+It is the actual cost of legal import and compliance.

 Price Per Cup: What You Actually Pay